When it comes to SEO and marketing, I like quick and easy wins.

 More importantly, however, a sitemap is a fast way to get indexed by Google.

-Within minutes, Google will respond to your submission, crawl your site, and index your content.
+Within minutes (usually), Google will crawl your site and index your content.

-- The XML sitemap tells Google to crawl and index your website.
+- It tells Google to crawl and index your website.

-- The XML sitemap tells Google what to crawl on your website.
+- It tells Google what to crawl on your website.

 - The XML sitemap tells Google what kind of information is on your website.